zappar-xr/zapbox-xr-sdk/README.md

 - The app must include support for the portrait orientation, as this enables lower-latency compositing on iOS.
 - iOS devices without ultrawide camera will work with the main camera, however camera FoV for pass-through and controller tracking will be reduced.
 This version doesn't yet support using the ultrawide camera adapter that is included in the box.
 - The only tracking origin mode supported is "Floor" (the world anchor with the "zapbox" text on it is the origin of the space)
-- User tracking currently only uses the single orgin marker.
+- This build supports multiple world markers to increase the tracking volume.
+The origin and orientation of the tracking space comes from the world anchor with the zapbox text.
 - Camera exposure is hardcoded to be short to improve controller tracking; bright indoor lighting will work best.
 - Unity's frame workload will need to complete within 10ms or so to avoid tearing from the late-warp GPU work not happening in time.
 Simple content should be OK.